SamOlatunde/4143-PLC/Assignments/P04/README.md

 ## Description

-This Go program is designed to concurrently download a set of images from given URLs and save them to disk.
+This Go program is designed to download a set of images from given URLs and save them to disk.
 The program includes two versions of the downloader:

 1. **Sequential Version:** Downloads and saves each image one after the other.
 2. **Concurrent Version:** Downloads and saves images concurrently using goroutines.

-The goal is to observe the benefits of concurrency for I/O-bound tasks, comparing the time taken to download images sequentially vs. concurrently.
+The goal is to observe the benefits of concurrency for I/O-bound tasks, by comparing the time taken to download images sequentially vs. concurrently.

 ### Image URLs